 NBC Bay Area will continue to provide updates on COVID-19, the coronavirus pandemic that has changed our daily lives.
 But before scrolling down, take a moment to sign up for our coronavirus newsletter here and bookmark the following pages:

-- List of Bay Area coronavirus cases
+- Bay Area COVID-19 Cases

-- List of Bay Area events/services impacted
+- Bay Area Reopening Plans

 Now onto the latest updates.

 Thursday, August 13

 So much of coronavirus is unknown, including why the virus makes some people so sick, and leaves others with no symptoms at all.
 Now Stanford researchers are trying to figure out why.
 Details here.

 Thousands of Kaiser Permanente patients may soon be getting invitations to participate in a new study in the search for a COVID-19 vaccine.
 Details here.